 - Ultra-rapid acting products allow greater flexibility around the timing of dosing insulin rather than specific time before eating.
 The combined fast absorption and early onset of action of AT247 may enable greater control and flexibility for patients.

 - Ideal insulin for pump therapy (continuous insulin infusion).
 Systemic exposure and clearance of current rapid insulins is not fast enough to support closed loop artificial pancreas (AP) delivery systems without risking significant dose stacking and life threating hypoglycaemia.
 AP systems monitor patient glucose levels continuously by a continuous glucose monitor and from these readings the correct insulin dose is automatically administered to the patient via a wearable insulin pump, at any given time, 24 hours a day.
 ‘Closing the loop’ remains the panacea for insulin delivery and treatment.
 There is a critical unmet need for even faster acting insulins such as AT247 to enable a true artificial pancreas.
 AT247 with its superior pharmacokinetic and pharmacodynamic profile has the potential to enable a fully closed loop artificial pancreas system.

 Diabetes is a large and growing market:

 - Currently there are ~ 463m people with diabetes, with ~56m insulin users and a $22bn global insulin market¹

 - By 2040 there will be an estimated 700m diabetics¹

-By developing novel superior formulations of existing therapeutic products, these enhanced therapeutics can be brought to market quickly, at relatively low cost and risk, whilst delivering significant clinical benefits to patients
+By developing novel superior formulations of existing therapeutic products, these enhanced therapeutics could deliver significant clinical benefit to patients.

 ¹International Diabetes Federation, Diabetes Atlas, 2019